stommen/stommen.github.io/_education/chalmers.md

 layout: page
 title: Chalmers University of Technology
 description: |
   Master of Science in Engineering Physics.
-During spring 2025 I attended an exchange semester at Nanyang Technological University in Singapore as part of my MSc in Physics.
+During spring 2025 I attended an exchange semester at Nanyang Technological University in Singapore as part of my M.Sc in Physics.
 img: assets/img/chalmers.png
 importance: 1
 category: